Swordstaff: Period description

-Evidence of the weapon in use at the battle of Elfsborg (Alvesborg) in 1502 is provided by Paul Dolnstein, a landsknecht mercenary who fought in the battle, who refers to the Swedes carrying "good pikes made from swords".
+Evidence of the weapon in use at the battle of Elfsborg (Alvesborg) in 1502 is provided by Paul Dolnstein, a landsknecht mercenary that fought in the battle, who refers to the Swedes carrying "good pikes made from swords".
 He also provides sketches of the weapon.

 Period Swedish texts mention swordstaffs separately along with other polearms, such as halberds, poleaxes, partisans, spears, and thereof.
-A period text uses the term brander (compare brandr), an older term for swordblade, to drescribe the blades of swordstaffs:
+A period text, from c.
+1502, uses the term brander (compare brandr), an older term for swordblade, to describe the blades of swordstaffs:

-Jagh haffuer tinget vj (6) ny brande till staffswerdh, och jag haffuer ingen penning ath betala them med, eren i wiid penninge, gören wel och sender hiid nogre, her staar ey peningha til fongx paa pant.

-I have negotiated VI (6) new blades for swordstaffs, and i have no money to pay for them, (yours in with money?), do well and send here some, here stand no money to catch for pawn.